arasbm/opios/readme.txt

 How to build:

-1) Build boost, from your terminal:
+1) Prepare dvelopment environment by running prepare.sh script from your terminal:

-pushd opios/libs/op/libs/ortc-lib/libs/boost/
+pushd opios/
-./boost.sh
+./prepare.sh
 popd

-2) Build curl, from your terminal:

-pushd opios/libs/op/libs/ortc-lib/libs/curl/
-./build_ios.sh
-popd

-3) From X-code, load:
+2) From X-code, load sdk project:

 opios/openpeer-ios-sdk.xcodeproj (project/workspace)

+or sample project with included SDK project

+opios/Samples/OpenPeerSampleApp/OpenPeerSampleApp.xcodeproj

-4) Select HOPSDK > iOS Device schema and then build
+3) Select HOPSDK > iOS Device (builds only SDK) or OpenPeerSampleApp (builds SDK and sample app) schema and then build

 The OpenpeerSDK.framework and OpenpeerDataModel.bundle will be built inside: project_derived_data_folder/Build/Products/Debug-iphoneos/		- in debug mode